Joi/joi.github.io/_recipes/NY-Times-No-Knead-Bread.md

 created_ts: 1587366064
 description: null
 difficulty: ''
-directions: 'In a large bowl combine flour, yeast and salt.
-Add 1 5/8 cups water, and stir until blended; dough will be shaggy and sticky.
-Cover bowl with plastic wrap.
-Let dough rest at least 12 hours, preferably about 18, at warm room temperature, about 70 degrees.

-  Dough is ready when its surface is dotted with bubbles.
-Lightly flour a work surface and place dough on it; sprinkle it with a little more flour and fold it over on itself once or twice.
-Cover loosely with plastic wrap and let rest about 15 minutes.

-  Using just enough flour to keep dough from sticking to work surface or to your fingers, gently and quickly shape dough into a ball.
-Generously coat a cotton towel (not terry cloth) with flour, wheat bran or cornmeal; put dough seam side down on towel and dust with more flour, bran or cornmeal.
-Cover with another cotton towel and let rise for about 2 hours.
-When it is ready, dough will be more than double in size and will not readily spring back when poked with a finger.

-  At least a half-hour before dough is ready, heat oven to 450 degrees.
-Put a 6- to 8-quart heavy covered pot (cast iron, enamel, Pyrex or ceramic) in oven as it heats.
-  When dough is ready, carefully remove pot from oven.
-Slide your hand under towel and turn dough over into pot, seam side up; it may look like a mess, but that is O.K.
-Shake pan once or twice if dough is unevenly distributed; it will straighten out as it bakes.
-Cover with lid and bake 30 minutes, then remove lid and bake another 15 to 30 minutes, until loaf is beautifully browned.
-Cool on a rack.'
-html:
-  description: null
-  directions: '<p>In a large bowl combine flour, yeast and salt.
-Add 1 5/8 cups water,
-    and stir until blended; dough will be shaggy and sticky.
-Cover bowl with plastic wrap.
-Let dough rest at least 12 hours, preferably about 18, at warm room temperature, about 70 degrees.</p>

-    <p>Dough is ready when its surface is dotted with bubbles.
-Lightly flour a work
-    surface and place dough on it; sprinkle it with a little more flour and fold it over on itself once or twice.
-Cover loosely with plastic wrap and let rest about 15 minutes.</p>

-    <p>Using just enough flour to keep dough from sticking to work surface or to your
-    fingers, gently and quickly shape dough into a ball.
-Generously coat a cotton towel (not terry cloth) with flour, wheat bran or cornmeal; put dough seam side down on towel and dust with more flour, bran or cornmeal.
-Cover with another cotton towel and let rise for about 2 hours.
-When it is ready, dough will be more than double in size and will not readily spring back when poked with a finger.</p>

-    <p>At least a half-hour before dough is ready, heat oven to 450 degrees.
-Put a
-    6- to 8-quart heavy covered pot (cast iron, enamel, Pyrex or ceramic) in oven as it heats.
-When dough is ready, carefully remove pot from oven.
-Slide your hand under towel and turn dough over into pot, seam side up; it may look like a mess, but that is O.K.
-Shake pan once or twice if dough is unevenly distributed; it will straighten out as it bakes.
-Cover with lid and bake 30 minutes, then remove lid and bake another 15 to 30 minutes, until loaf is beautifully browned.
-Cool on a rack.</p>

-    '
-  ingredients: "<ul>\n<li>3 cups/385 grams all-purpose or bread flour, more for dusting</li>\n\
-    <li>\xBC teaspoon instant yeast</li>\n<li>1 \xBC teaspoons salt</li>\n<li>Cornmeal\
-    \ or wheat bran, as needed</li>\n</ul>\n"
-  notes: '<p>First time - 18 hours.
-Was too wet to roll into a ball.</p>

-    <p>Second time, only 11 hours, warmer weather.
-Was much more wet.</p>

-    <p>Need to try with less water/more flour.</p>

-    '
-  nutrition: null
 image_url: null
 ingredients: "3 cups/385 grams all-purpose or bread flour, more for dusting\n\xBC\
   \ teaspoon instant yeast\n1 \xBC teaspoons salt\nCornmeal or wheat bran, as needed"
 intrash: 0
 name: NY Times No-Knead Bread
-notes: 'First time - 18 hours.
-Was too wet to roll into a ball.

-  Second time, only 11 hours, warmer weather.
-Was much more wet.

-  Need to try with less water/more flour.'
-nutritional_info: null
 photo: 6B64EA85-66F9-4C8D-AE4A-498EE1BD0CF0-29546-0000D6DB8266426E.jpg
 photo_large: 2C68731D-EC36-4126-9D56-4869EA11129C-29546-0000D6D33A59D6EE.jpg
 photos: